giovanni-marchetti/NeuroDim/README.md

 # NeuroDim
-PyTorch code to estimate the dimension of function spaces of machine learning models.
+PyTorch script to estimate the dimension of function spaces of machine learning models.